morepath/morepath/doc/design.rst

 model that automatically pulls in (globally registered) views and sub-paths when you subclass from it.
 This lets a framework developer define APIs that an application developer can implement.
-By doing so, the application developer will automatically get a whole set of views for this view.
+By doing so, the application developer automatically gets a whole set of views for their models.

 Declarative
 -----------